Tyrone Hanley he / him / his

 Director of Racial and Economic Justice Initiatives

 Tyrone Hanley was born and raised with his two brothers by his Black lesbian mother in a low-income community in the ‘burbs of Chicago.
 She taught him how to be authentic, loving, curious, and non-judgmental.

 He brings his upbringing into his work by focusing on those most marginalized in the LGBTQ community.
 Prior to coming to NCLR, Tyrone worked as the HIV Prevention Manager at SMYAL, a DC-area LGBTQ youth organization.
 He has also previously served as the Gender Public Advocacy Center’s Youth Program Coordinator and as an AmeriCorps/National AIDS Fund member at HIPS, a DC-based harm reduction organization for sex workers and drug users.

-Tyrone graduated from the University of Richmond with a degree in Sociology and minor in Spanish and obtained his law degree from the University of the District of Columbia’s David A. Clarke School of Law.
+Tyrone graduated from the University of Richmond with a degree in Sociology and a minor in Spanish.
+He obtained his law degree from the University of the District of Columbia’s David A. Clarke School of Law.

-He currently resides in Washington, DC with his partner Michael and their dog Meredith.
+He currently resides in Washington, DC with his partner MJ and their dog Meredith.